 Helping clients achieve their retirement goals is one of the most important services Parkside Advisors provides.
 While every client’s situation is unique, there are common life events that can impact retirement plans.
-How do you think we at Grubman would answer the question about when to get serious about retirement planning?
+How do you think we at Parkside would answer the question about when to get serious about retirement planning?

 a) When I win the lottery